-The mission of the Merit System Protection Board is to oversee the merit system and protect County Government Employees and Job Applicant rights guaranteed under the merit system law.
+The mission of the Merit System Protection Board is to oversee the merit system and protect County government employee and job applicant rights guaranteed under the merit system law.

 The Merit System Protection Board is composed of three members who are appointed by the County Council, pursuant to Article 4, Section 403 of the Charter of Montgomery County, Maryland Board members are County residents and are not employed by the County in any other capacity.
-One member is appointed each year to serve a term of three years.
+Each member is appointed on a staggered basis to serve a term of three years.
 No member can hold political office or participate in any campaign for any political or public office during the member's term of office.
-Members of the Board conduct work sessions and hearings in the evenings as required, and are compensated with a set annual salary as prescribed by law.
-The Board is supported with a part-time Executive Director and Executive Administrative Aide.
+Members of the Board conduct work sessions and hearings during the work day and in the evenings, as required, and are compensated with a set annual salary as prescribed by law.
+The Board is supported with a part-time Executive Director and an Office Services Coordinator.

 Current members are:

 Charlotte Crutchfield, Vice Chair and Associate Member

 The duties of the Merit System Protection Board are contained in the Charter of Montgomery County, Maryland, Article 4, Merit System and Conflicts of Interest, Section 404, Duties of the Merit System Protection Board; the Montgomery County Code, Article II Merit System, Chapter 33; and the Montgomery County Personnel Regulations, Sections 33-7 and 35-20.

 Section 404, Duties of the Merit System Protection Board, states as follows: